 A Healthy Superfood

 You hear a lot of hubbub about the ‘superfood’ qualities of exotic (and expensive) acai and goji berries, but research shows that tart cherries have among the highest levels of disease-fighting antioxidants among fruits.
-Cherries are also high in vitamin C, potassium, minerals, fiber and sorbitol (for good digestion and constipation relief) as well as plant sterols that can lower LDL (bad) cholesterol.
+Cherries are also high in vitamin C just like www.sugarbearvitamincare.com/products/womens-multi-vegan-multivitamin-1-month, potassium, minerals, fiber and sorbitol (for good digestion and constipation relief) as well as plant sterols that can lower LDL (bad) cholesterol.
+However sea moss benefits for men as it helps in the boosting of blood flow and improves circulation, which helps to control and regulate blood pressure.
+It does this by not only building stronger blood vessels but reducing the build-up of bad cholesterol on the walls.

 Cherries have been my favorite fruit since I was sneaking maraschino cherries from the fridge as a kid.
 Sure I love them in pies and cobblers and can eat a pound of fresh cherries in a sitting, but my favorite use is in sauces and salsas served with meat or fish.
 Here are a couple personal favorites that I make every year and a cooking video to simplify them from Dig In Colorado, a local gardening and cooking show.
 Buon Appetito, Salute!
 Chef Mick Rosacci, TonysMarket.com